DLFundamentals/blog/_posts/2026-06-09-tool-use-as-a-path-to-ood-reasoning.md

   <h2>Introduction</h2>

-  <p class="lead">A lot of optimism about where AI is heading rests on a single assumption: that a language model which has learned relationships on in-distribution data can recombine them to solve genuinely new, out-of-distribution problems.
-The trouble is that this is remarkably hard to measure.
-On most benchmarks, a model can reach the right answer by leaning on a few memorized subproblems or a sliver of the available data.
-That is interpolation.
-Real generalization means using <em>all</em> the evidence, every step, with no shortcut available.</p>
+  <p class="lead">A lot of optimism about where AI is heading rests on one assumption: that a language model which has learned relationships on in-distribution data can recombine them to solve genuinely new, out-of-distribution problems.
+The trouble is that this ability is hard to measure cleanly.
+On many benchmarks, a model can reach the right final answer by leaning on memorized subproblems, redundant cues, or a small slice of the available evidence.
+That is still interpolation.
+Real generalization means using <em>all</em> the relevant evidence, step after step, when no shortcut is available.</p>

   <p>There is an elegant way to frame the stakes.
-The Diligent Learner framework models reasoning as a search over partial solutions, where everything hinges on one number: $\gamma$, the probability that the model proposes a useful next step.
-If $\gamma$ stays bounded away from zero, search scales to long horizons.
-If $\gamma$ decays as the reasoning gets deeper, even a powerful search procedure becomes brittle.
-That turns a grand question into a concrete, testable one:</p>
+The Diligent Learner framework models reasoning as search over partial solutions, where everything hinges on one number: $\gamma$, the probability that the model proposes a useful next step.
+If $\gamma$ stays bounded away from zero, search can scale to long horizons.
+If $\gamma$ decays with depth, even a powerful search procedure becomes brittle.
+That turns a broad question about generalization into a concrete, testable one:</p>

   <div class="callout">
     <strong>The question</strong>
-    Do today's language models keep a non-trivial next-step success probability on hard problems — or are they reliable only when the task can be cracked with memorized pieces and redundant information?
+    Do today's language models preserve a non-trivial next-step success probability on hard problems — or do they look reliable mainly when the task can be solved with memorized pieces, redundant cues, or partial information?
   </div>

-  <p>To answer it you need a benchmark where each step has exactly one correct continuation, and that continuation is recoverable only by fusing the revealed history with new evidence.
-This paper builds one out of Boolean circuit reconstruction over GF(2), wraps it in an adversarial sampling oracle that blocks every partial-information shortcut, and measures $\gamma$ as a function of depth.
-The answer comes in two parts:</p>
+  <p>To answer it, you need a benchmark where each step has exactly one correct continuation, and that continuation is recoverable only by combining the revealed history with new evidence.
+This paper builds one from Boolean reconstruction over GF(2), wraps it in a prefix-conditioned sampling oracle that blocks partial-information shortcuts, and measures $\gamma_g$ as a function of depth.
+The story has four parts:</p>

   <div class="steps">
     <div class="step">
       <div class="step-num red">I</div>
       <div class="step-body">
         <div class="step-title">Benchmarks reward interpolation.</div>
-        <div class="step-desc">Scoring final answers, allowing many valid paths, or leaving redundancy lets models exploit memorized subproblems instead of sustaining stepwise out-of-distribution reasoning.</div>
+        <div class="step-desc">Final-answer scoring, many valid paths, and redundant cues can reward memorized subproblems rather than sustained stepwise out-of-distribution reasoning.</div>
       </div>
     </div>
     <div class="step">
       <div class="step-num teal">II</div>
       <div class="step-body">
         <div class="step-title">A shortcut-proof benchmark.</div>
-        <div class="step-desc">A GF(2) reconstruction game where the revealed prefix acts as a cryptographic key: without it, new evidence is masked to near-noise; with it, the next term is recoverable in polynomial time.</div>
+        <div class="step-desc">A GF(2) reconstruction game where the revealed prefix acts like a key: without it, new evidence is masked to near-noise; with it, the next term is recoverable in polynomial time.</div>
       </div>
     </div>
     <div class="step">
       <div class="step-num amber">III</div>
       <div class="step-body">
         <div class="step-title">Standalone LLMs collapse with depth.</div>
-        <div class="step-desc">Small and frontier models alike lose next-step accuracy as the chain lengthens — even though a polynomial-time solution exists at every step.
-Scale delays the collapse; it does not remove it.</div>
+        <div class="step-desc">Small standalone models collapse rapidly, and frontier no-tool models still degrade with depth — even though a polynomial-time recovery procedure exists at every step.</div>
       </div>
     </div>
     <div class="step">
       <div class="step-num purple">IV</div>
       <div class="step-body">
         <div class="step-title">Tool synthesis is the remedy.</div>
-        <div class="step-desc">When models can generate, execute, and iteratively refine code, even small architectures sustain accurate reasoning over long horizons and rival frontier models.</div>
+        <div class="step-desc">When models can generate, execute, and iteratively refine code, even small architectures sustain accurate reasoning over long horizons and approach frontier-level behavior.</div>
       </div>
     </div>
   </div>